tobyweston/blog/source/_posts/2012-09-14-diff-excel-with-java-and-hamcrest.md

 ## Finer Grained Comparisons

 Lets say we have a class, `InvoiceItem` representing a sale item.
-We'd like to append this line item to an invoice.
+We'd like to append this line item as a row on an invoice.
 It might look something like this.

 {% codeblock lang:java %}
 InputStream template = this.getClass().getResourceAsStream("invoiceTemplate.xls");